Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Mississippi State vs. South Carolina matchup.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Mississippi State vs. South Carolina matchup in this article.

 Mississippi State vs. South Carolina Game Info